RTXteam/RTX-KG2/README.md

 - Security Group: ingress TCP packets on port 22 (ssh) permitted

 ## Build instructions

+Note: for Option 2 and Option 3 below, you will need to be using the `bash` shell on your local computer.

 ### Option 1: build KG2 directly on an Ubuntu system, not via ssh: